Macron unveils EU agenda before French presidential race

 Macron said France’s EU presidency would work to promote “a European model of growth” that would allow the 27-nation bloc to generate wealth and jobs while at the same time preserving high social and climate-related standards.

-He announced a series of summits for the first half of next year about EU defense policies and the bloc’s relationship with Africa and the Eastern Balkans.
+He announced a series of summits for the first half of next year about EU defense policies and the bloc’s relationship with Africa and the Western Balkans.

 Europe faces major challenges, he said, from climate change to migration issues involving “manipulation from some states” and “attempts at destabilization, tensions including in our closer neighborhood.”
 The European Union in recent months accused Belarus of encouraging asylum-seekers to cross from the country into neighboring EU members Poland, Lithuania and Latvia.